 At the start of the eighth inning of Game Seven of the 1971 World Series, the Pittsburgh Pirates clung to a 1-0 lead over the Baltimore Orioles.
 With his second pitch of the inning, Baltimore starter Mike Cuellar delivered a fastball to the leadoff hitter, big Willie Stargell, who rapped a single to left field.
 The next batter was the Pirates’ third baseman, 36-year-old José Pagán, who was hitting only .214 so far in the Series.
 On another 1-and-0 count from Cuellar, Pagán roped a double to drive in Stargell from first.
-Pagán’s RBI pushed the score to 2-1, a tally that held up for the rest of the game.1 The Pirates won the World Series, and José Pagán had driven in the clinching run.
+Pagán’s RBI pushed the score to 2-0.1 The Pirates won the World Series, and José Pagán had driven in the clinching run.
 For Pagán, this was a much more satisfying end to a World Series Game Seven than he’d endured a decade earlier, in 1962, when Bobby Richardson’s snare of San Francisco Giants teammate Willie McCovey’s liner locked up the championship for the New York Yankees.
 This time, finally, Pagán was a champion.

 José Antonio Rodriguez Pagán was born on May 5, 1935, in Barceloneta, Puerto Rico, to Cruz and Tomasa (Rodriguez) Pagán.2 He had three brothers, Angel (not related to major-league outfielder Angel Pagán), Israel, and Luis.
 Cruz Pagán was a foreman on a sugar-cane plantation, but José was determined not to live the life of his father.
 In a 1962 Sporting News article, he told Jack McDonald (in authentically halting English), “But me no sugar-cane cutter.
 Me go to college.
 But one year only.”3